dsohonosom/text/README.md

    ```bash
    python3 idea.py gui
    ```
-   This launches a small Tkinter window for adding and viewing ideas.
+   This starts a local web server and opens your browser to `http://localhost:8000` where you can add and view ideas in HTML.

 Ideas are stored locally in `ideas.json`.
 This file is ignored by Git.